Farscape: episode guide

 USA: January 17, 2003

-Writer: Ricky Manning
+Written by Ricky Manning

-Director: Peter Andrikidis
+Directed by Peter Andrikidis

-• Raelee Hill as Sikozu
+• Raelee Hill as Sikozu,

-• Kent McCord as Jack Crichton
+• Kent McCord as Jack Crichton,

-• Rebecca Riggs as Grayza
+• Rebecca Riggs as Grayza,

-• David Franklin as Captain Braca
+• David Franklin as Captain Braca,

-• Murray Bartlett as DK
+• Murray Bartlett as DK,

 • Geoff Morrell as T.R.
-Holt
+Holt,

-• Sarah Enright as Olivia Crichton
+• Sarah Enright as Olivia Crichton,

-• Katherine Thomas as Laura Kopecki
+• Katherine Thomas as Laura Kopecki,

-• Erica Heynatz as Caroline Wallace
+• Erica Heynatz as Caroline Wallace,

-• Joshua Anderson as Bobby
+• Joshua Anderson as Bobby,

 • Nicholas Hammond as Dr. Adrian Walker